chainflip-io/chainflip-backend/engine/tests/README.md

 ## First time setup

 In order to run the integration there is setup required.

+### Linux

 The following instructions are for Linux distros that use apt like Ubuntu.

 ### Install Brownie